By Mike Loughrin, CEO of Transformance Advisors

 - Quarterly Individual Plans: The action items and projects related to each strategic initiative should all be tied to individuals along with a quarterly review process.
 Success should be celebrated while issues with meeting deadlines will need root cause analysis.
 It is very common for people to over commit when creating their quarterly plan.
 They may be assigned too many projects and have too many action items.
 The quarterly review cycle is a great tool to ensure balance and maintain focus on what is important.

 - Quarterly Initiative Reviews: The status of all strategic initiatives should be reviewed once a quarter.
 There should be significant progress in terms of completed projects and new projects.
 This also provides an opportunity to adjust resources or react to changing conditions.
-Some propose that you must be more flexible and make daily or hourly course corrections to your strategy.
+Some propose you must be more flexible and make daily or hourly course corrections to your strategy.
 This seems excessive.
-While a major event could lead to the need for immediate change, most organizations would benefit from keeping a focus on their vision and letting people execute the action plans that everyone believes in.
+While a major event could lead to the need for immediate change, most organizations would benefit from keeping a focus on their vision and letting people execute the action plans everyone believes in.

 Summary – Strategy Development and Execution